 Especially since the high level of colony losses in Central Europe (2016/2017) caused by wax foundations adulterated with stearin, the topic of wax quality has been an important focus point for beekeepers.
 But beeswax is not exclusively used in beekeeping, but also in the production of candles, in the pharmaceutical field and in cosmetics.
 A big problem in this regard is that there have not been defined any universal quality standards for beeswax.
 This means that a lot of the beeswax available today is marketed as „pure and unadulterated“ while containing other waxes to different degrees.

 We want to address this issue with as much openness and transparency as possible to contribute to maintaining the reputation of beeswax as a high-quality and natural raw material.
-Therefore, we will provide information about wax quality as well as giving an overview over our quality standards and positioning.
+Therefore, we will provide information about wax quality as well as giving an overview over our quality standards.

 How do you detect adulterated beeswax?